 Its head cocked, a smile tracing its way on cruel sneering lips.

 "You don't get to call any shots Dean.
 This whole thing got out of control."
 Hateful eyes narrowed at Sam's form.
 "That brother of yours isn't supposed to die.
-You'd think he'd be jumping at the chance to get back in his body...it was you I wanted Winchester..."
+You'd think he'd be jumping at the chance to get back in his body, get back to his big brother...maybe not...it was you I wanted Winchester..."

 Dean stepped forward, fully covering Sam with his bulk.

 "Do what the hell you want, you ain't touching that kid."
 Dean's lip curled up in anger and he set his jaw.